 However, Uddeholm 000 is not the only steel available from the Bohler Uddeholm group.
-With the development of tipped bandsaws some of the characteristics of Uddeholm 000 are not required and we move to "Uddeholm 170".
+With the development of tipped bandsaw blades some of the characteristics of Uddeholm 000 are not required and we move to "Uddeholm 170".
 This steel has a higher hardness and tensile strength, which allows it to hold tension longer and cut more accurately.
 With the stellite tips it allows the saw blade to run for up to 4 times longer on the bandsaw machine giving much better productivity in a high precision, high speed mill.
-With the higher hardness however this grade of steel is not suitable for swaged saw blades.
+With the higher hardness however this grade of steel is not suitable for swaged industrial bandsaw blades.

 The third Bohler Uddeholm steel we supply is Martin Miller steel.
-This is an admirable alternative to Uddeholm 000, but at a slightly lower price.
+This is a high-performance alternative to Uddeholm 000, but at a slightly lower price.
 Martin Miller joined the Bohler Uddeholm group in 1997, but was founded in 1782 and started producing saw steel in 1869.
 It does not have the well known name of Uddeholm but is part of the same group and produces excellent quality steel.

 Ernest Bennett use the latest technology for producing, servicing and sharpening band saw blades.
 The teeth are pressed out using a CNC controlled press feed and cut-to-length line, ensuring accuracy of pitch and position of the weld.
 The welded joint is tempered to 460 deg C to prevent cracking on the weld.
 The saw blades are then tensioned on automatic machinery before a manual inspection of the joint and the back edge.
 We then use Mig tipping machines to melt the stellite tip on to the teeth which gives a better adhesion to the saw blade to reduce tip failure and reduce the porosity of the stellite.
 The saw blades are then ground on CNC wet grinding machines before a final inspection and being packaged for dispatch to the customer.
-Bandsaw operators should be aware that a bandsaw blade has a tendency to stretch during the first time of use and it is for this reason that it is recommended a new saw blade should be run in on the machine the first time it is used to prevent damage to the bandsaws.
+Industrial bandsaw operators should be aware that a woodworking bandsaw blade has a tendency to stretch during the first time of use and it is for this reason that it is recommended a new saw blade should be run in on the machine the first time it is used to prevent damage to the bandsaws.
 Our recommendation is to run the saw blades without cutting for half an hour, then light cutting for 2 hours and then have the saw serviced.
-It is also recommended to follow the bandsaw machine manufacturers maintenance schedule in order to prevent damage to the bandsaws blade.
+It is also recommended to follow the bandsaw machine manufacturer’s maintenance schedule in order to prevent damage to the bandsaws blade.
 For your information we have listed our recommendations below in our troubleshooting and maintenance guides.